ProgramFiles/nanonet/README.md

     pip install -e  .[watcher]

-from the source directory.
+from the source directory, or simply

+    pip install watchdog

+for any location.
 This will allow use of the `--watch` option of the basecaller.

 Peforming basecalling